 What to look for: A high-density polyurethane foam core that holds 1.5 pounds per cubic foot.
 The higher the number of pounds per cubic foot, the heavier the core.
 The lower the number, the softer the core.
 “There are also bonded polyester fiber cores that tend to be a lower-cost alternative to foam, but they are not considered a ‘high-density’ foam,” Ostapa says.

-Cool feature: Foam mattresses are lightweight — they typically weigh between 8 and 13 pounds.
+Cool feature: Foam mattresses are lightweight; they typically weigh between 8 and 13 pounds.

 Upgrade with: High-density edges that help protect the sides where a toddler sits.

-Chemicals: Your kid is going to spending a lot of time on the mattress, so it makes sense to want safe materials against her skin.
+Your kid is going to spending a lot of time on the mattress, so it makes sense to want safe materials against his or her skin.
 One certification to look for is GREENGUARD, which measures the chemical emissions from the mattress.
 If a mattress has been certified, that means an outside laboratory tested it to see whether it poses any air-quality risk to your baby.

-Price: A high price tag doesn’t necessarily mean better quality; sometimes you’re just paying for extra features — which you may not even care about.
+A high price tag doesn’t necessarily mean better quality; sometimes you’re just paying for extra features that you may not even care about.
 “Some manufacturers have been making crib mattresses for so long and have conducted so many quality tests that even the lowest-priced mattress is of the highest quality,” Ostapa says.
 “The lower-priced mattresses will not have as many features, but they certainly are tested for safe use with children.”